degraafm76/zweef.app-powershell-API-wrapper/README.md

 # zweef.app-powershell-API-wrapper
-Powershell API wrapper for zweef.app
+Powershell API wrapper for zweef.app an administration system for gliding clubs.